Blog Layout

 Be Strategic

 It’s likely that many of the windows in your home as they were originally installed are still functionally adequate for your lifestyle.
 However, it’s likely that there are rooms, which could be visibly enhanced with a different style window.
 Start by identifying areas of your home where you can add more natural light, which has the effect of making your living space feel more open and inviting.
-As we’ve said before,” When Replacing Windows Enhance Don’t Just Replace”, simple changes or adding additional windows and doors to your home can yield dramatic results.

 Add Interior French Doors and Transoms

-Consider replacing a few interior doors with French doors from Integrity by Marvin.
+Consider replacing a few interior doors with French doors from Integrity by Marvin .
 Use your imagination and replace a passage door between the kitchen and the dining room with a frosted glass door or replace the paneled dining room or study doors with clear glass French doors.
 Transoms added over the French doors or other interior doors will add even more light.

 Create an Entire Wall of Windows